-Determining Fault in a Car Accident in New Hampshire
+How to Determine Fault in a Car Accident

 The process for determining fault in a car accident depends in part upon the law of the state in which the accident occurred.
 Some states are “no-fault” states, while others are “fault” states.
 This designation is important because it bears on the process by which accident victims are compensated by insurers for any personal injuries or property damage.